onchainification/robosaver/README.md

 ### 1.1 External Methods

-- `checker()`: a view function that determines whether the balance of the card is in surplus or deficit; returns whether an adjustment to the pool is needed and the payload needed to do so
+- `checkUpkeep()`: a view function that determines whether the balance of the card is in surplus or deficit; returns whether an adjustment to the pool is needed and the payload needed to do so
 - `performUpkeep(bytes calldata _performData))`: call the necessary internal method needed to rebalance the pool

 ## 2. Installation